sudorook/newick-tools/README.md

 **svg.c**          | SVG output routines.
 **prune.c**        | Methods for pruning taxa and inducing subtrees.
 **info.c**         | Functions for showing various tree-related  information.

-## Bugs

-The source code in the master branch is thoroughly tested before commits.
-However, mistakes may happen.
-All bug reports are highly appreciated.

-## The team

-* Paschalia Kapli
-* Sarah Lutteropp
-* Tom&aacute;&scaron; Flouri